vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+was last year they're going to battle each other for those starts but but in turn that's going to help our team

+> Q: Rob, how do you forecast the Pacific this year you know lost to Edmonton wound up getting where they were in transition
+>
-was last year they're going to battle each other for those starts but but in turn that's going to help our team forecast the Pacific this year you know we've wound up getting where they were yeah they're they're good teams they're all good teams and then I don't think you know that that part of the equation it works
+> A: they're they're good teams they're all good teams and then I don't think you know that that part of the equation it works